 Compensation ultimately is the calculation of the slope of the line between a single stained positive and an unstained negative.
 If the particles are too dim, the resulting slope value will fall well below where it ought to be.
 Thus, the control has to match the sample’s brightness.
 Make sure the controls are bright and treated the same way.
 Remember also that signals need to be on-scale and within the linear region of the PMT detector.
 When a signal violates either of these conditions, accurate compensation becomes impossible.

 Additionally, to properly calculate slope, the positive and negative backgrounds must be the same – otherwise, you’re lacking a control setting for accurate comparison.
 Finally, compensation color has to exactly match the experimental color.
 You’ll want a matched fluorochrome, matched sensitivity, and matched treatment.
 Otherwise, you’re dealing with different spectra, and you won’t be able to substitute one for the other.

 3 Mistakes That Negatively Impact Flow Cytometry Experiments

-Now that we’ve covered some proper methodology, let’s get to the 3 faulty compensation methods that will bring confusion and inaccuracy to any flow cytometry experiment.
+Now that we’ve covered some proper methodology, let’s get to the 3 faulty methods that will bring confusion and inaccuracy to any flow cytometry experiment.
 Avoid the following practices at all costs.